John Mayall & the Bluesbreakers: History

 Mick Taylor then joined the group, and they recorded Crusade on 12 July 1967.
 Soon after, McVie joined Fleetwood Mac and was replaced by Tony Reeves for the album Bare Wires, which was their highest-charting UK album.
 Then Reeves, Dick Heckstall-Smith and Jon Hiseman left to form Colosseum.
-Following a further album, Blues from Laurel Canyon, Taylor then left to join the Rolling Stones, and the name "Bluesbreakers" was dropped from John Mayall albums.
+Following a further album, Blues from Laurel Canyon, Taylor then left to join the Rolling Stones, and the name "Bluesbreakers" was dropped from Mayall albums.

 By the time the 1960s were over, the Bluesbreakers had finally achieved some success in the United States.

 With some interruptions, the Bluesbreakers have continued to tour and release albums (over 50 to date), though they never achieved the critical or popular acclaim of their earlier material.
-In 2003, Eric Clapton, Mick Taylor and Chris Barber reunited with the band for John Mayall's 70th Birthday Concert in Liverpool—the concert was later released on CD and DVD.
-In 2004, their lineup included Buddy Whittington, Joe Yuele, Hank Van Sickle and Tom Canning, and the band toured the UK with Mick Taylor as a guest musician.
+In 2003, Clapton, Taylor and Chris Barber reunited with the band for Mayall's 70th Birthday Concert in Liverpool—the concert was later released on CD and DVD.
+In 2004, their lineup included Buddy Whittington, Joe Yuele, Hank Van Sickle and Tom Canning, and the band toured the UK with Taylor as a guest musician.

 In November 2008, Mayall announced on his website he was disbanding the Bluesbreakers, to cut back on his heavy workload and give himself freedom to work with other musicians.
 A 2009 solo tour with Rocky Athas (formerly of Black Oak Arkansas) was the first musical venture Mayall undertook after disbanding the band.
 Former band member Johnny Almond died on 18 November 2009 from cancer, aged 63.

-In 2009, Eagle Records asked Mayall for a new album, and he put together a solo band including Rocky Athas (guitar), Tom Canning (keyboard), Greg Rzab (bass) and Jay Davenport (percussion) and produced the album Tough the same year.
+In 2009, Eagle Records asked Mayall for a new album, and he put together a solo band including Athas (guitar), Tom Canning (keyboard), Greg Rzab (bass) and Jay Davenport (percussion) and produced the album Tough the same year.
 After a year, Canning left because of other priorities.

+John Mayall died on 22 July 2024 at the age of 90, effectively ending the band.